Pollution Prevention & Nature Preservation

 Kissing loose glitter goodbye

-Glitter is a microplastic that is virtually impossible to ever remove from the grounds and rarely biodegrades.
+Glitter is a microplastic that is virtually impossible to remove from grounds and rarely biodegrades.
 Do not bring loose glitter to the show.
+Our security teams have been instructed to confiscate it!

 Avoiding spills and run-off